 His fame as a national team coach was solidified in 1998 when he took Holland, and in 2002 upon taking Korea to the FIFA World Cup semifinals.
 Although Korea had previously not won any games in their previous World Cup appearances, under his influence they managed to beat Poland, Portugal, Italy, and Spain.

-Three years later, in 2005, Guus Hiddink leads Australia to their first World Cup final in 32 years, seeing them to go on to their best ever finish in the FIFA World Cup the following year.
+Three years later, in 2005, Guus Hiddink led Australia to their first World Cup final in 32 years, seeing them go on to their best-ever finish in the FIFA World Cup the following year.

-He was also instrumental in taking Russia to the EURO 20o8 semi-finals, seeing the team win the quarter-final against Hiddink’s home country Holland.
+He was also instrumental in taking Russia to the EURO 2008 semi-finals, seeing the team win the quarter-final against Hiddink’s home country Holland.

-Guus Hiddink speaks on topics such as teambuilding, collaboration, motivation, and inspiration.
+Guus Hiddink speaks on topics including world-class team building, collaboration, motivation, and inspiration.